Three Days in Dublin with Kids

 This is a kind of laid back day though quite active, the sort of day out that many Dublin families regularly enjoy.
 It’s a break from ‘touring’ proper and a chance for the family to just have some fun together.
 There is lots to do in the Park, so take your pick from any of the suggestions below.

-An exception is on Sundays, when there are excellent workshops for kids (not as heavy as that might sound!) at 10am in the Phoenix Park visitor centre which are well worth checking out.
+This is an excellent place to go for lunch – the food is much better than anywhere in the Zoo.
+On Sundays there are excellent workshops for kids (not as heavy as that might sound!) at 10am which are well worth checking out.
 Taking in one of those before going to the zoo will give kids a chance not just to learn more about the park but to meet young Irish people of their own age too.

-At Conyngham Road, just outside the main gates of the Phoenix Park you can hire bikes to tour the park itself.
+At Conyngham Road, just at the main gates of the park you can hire bikes to tour the park itself.
+You’ll need bikes to see the park as a whole – with 1752 acres to explore this is the largest enclosed park in Europe.

 They have child seats available as well as little pull along trailers for smaller children, while older children will enjoy it best if you rent tandem bikes.